frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/setting-company-sales-goal.md

 <!-- add-breadcrumbs -->
 # Setting Company Sales Goal

-Defining and achieving sales targets can help your company reach new goals and increase revenue.
+**Defining and achieving sales goals/targets can help your company reach new goals and increase revenue.**

 1. Monthly sales targets can be set for a company via the Company master.
 By default, the Company master dashboard displays month-wise past sales stats.